-While Elucidat has highly-rated customer service, Articulate has that and a thriving online forum community for users to discuss course creation or tackle bugs with Articulate developers.
+While Elucidat has highly-rated customer service, Articulate has that and a thriving online forum community for users to discuss course creation or tackle bugs with Articulate developers in real-time.
 Articulate and Elucidat both excel in documentation, with free resources and FAQ pages so you can find the information you need quickly.
-Elucidat also has free tutorials on their site, which is especially helpful if you’re still learning Elucidat.
+Elucidat also has free tutorials on its site and an easily accessible Help Center, which is especially useful if you’re still learning Elucidat.
 But when you need to get a project out the door and don’t have time to wait for a response, you can’t beat the Articulate forums.

 The big takeaway: Our final Elucidat reviews